hviidhenrik/dtu_mlops_pytorch_geometric/README.md

 ### Online prediction service using `TorchServe`
  - We need the three input files for "torch-model-archiver"
- - Write `--model-file`: .... (model.py is not enough.
-How do we specify the exact architecture?)
+ - Write `--model-file`: .... (not needed as we use script rather than eager-mode) :heavy_check_mark:
- - Write `--serialized-file`: jit_dump.pt  (easy to place in models/ and copy to model-server)
+ - Write `--serialized-file`: jit_dump.pt  (easy to place in models/ and copy to model-server) :heavy_check_mark:
  - Write `--handler`: ....
-We must create custom handler that loads ase.Atoms() object and feeds to serving model
+We must create custom handler that loads ase.Atoms() object and feeds to serving model :heavy_check_mark:

  Cloud:
  - Create gcloud project: equivariant-transformer :heavy_check_mark: